Colon cancer screening

 Screening for colon cancer; Colonoscopy - screening; Sigmoidoscopy - screening; Virtual colonoscopy - screening

 Colon cancer screening can detect polyps and early cancers in the intestines.
 This type of screening can find problems that can be treated before cancer develops or spreads.
-Regular screenings may reduce the risk of death and pain caused by colorectal cancer.
+Regular screenings may reduce the risk of pain and death caused by colorectal cancer.

 There are several ways to screen for colon cancer.

-- Polyps in the colon and smaller cancers can cause small amounts of bleeding that cannot be seen with the naked eye.
+- Polyps in the colon and small cancers can cause small amounts of bleeding that cannot be seen with the naked eye.
 But the blood can often be found in the stool.

 - This method checks your stool for blood.